This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Baby bella mushrooms are some of the most versatile fungi to use in your cooking.
-Why?
-Well, they’re like the common button mushroom…but tastier!
-Baby bella mushrooms, also known as cremini mushrooms, are small edible fungi with a round brown top and a robust savory flavor.
-They’re actually the same variety as white button mushrooms, but a stage older: so their flavor is more developed.
-They’re also a younger version of a portobello mushroom, the most meaty and savory mushroom of them all.
+Baby bella mushrooms are some of the most versatile ingredients to use in your cooking.
+Also known as cremini mushrooms, baby bellas are small edible fungi with a round brown top and a robust savory flavor.
+They’re actually the same variety as white button mushrooms and portobello mushrooms: just a growth stage that’s in between the two!

 Save this recipe!